Sherry6352/Sherry6352.github.io/_pages/teaching.md

 - Implement a prototype reinforcement learning model (DQN) by Libtorch to determine the control point and gap to pass.
 Prove the feasibility of RL in unprotected left turn.

 ### Research Assistant at Northeastern University (Sept.
 2018 - Now)
-Cache networks
+Resource Allocation
+- Experimental design networks for serving heterogeneous learners
 - Distributed, adaptive, algorithms optimizing cache decisions
 - Joint optimization of caching and routing
 - Cache networks incoprating queuing models
 - Fair cache networks

-Machine learning
+Machine Learning
+- Experimental design networks for serving heterogeneous learners
 - Multimodal learning for vehicle detection
-- Experimental design networks for serving heterogeneous learners

 ### Teaching Assistant for Operating System (Spring 2016 and 2017)